pour-aboughadareh/Stabilitysoft/README.md

 STABILITYSOFT calculates the several parametric and non-parametric statistics as defined in STABILITYSOFT: a new online program to calculate parametric and non-parametric stability statistics.
 Applications in Plant Sciences (submitted).

-Step 1: loading the library
+Step 1: Loading the library
 --------------------------
 To get started, execute the library code ([STABILITYSOFT.R](STABILITYSOFT.R)) in your RStudio console.